ysBach/ads2bibtex/README.md

 ## Other Notes

 ### `iso4`
-The `iso4/` is directly adopted from [`adlpr/iso4`](https://github.com/adlpr/iso4), and underwent minor tweak to cope with the more recent LTWA version.
+The `iso4/` is directly adopted from [`adlpr/iso4`](https://github.com/adlpr/iso4) (MIT license), and underwent minor tweaks to cope with the more recent LTWA version.

 The Abbreviation file from LTWA (version 2021-07-02, retrieved 2022-12-27): http://www.issn.org/services/online-services/access-to-the-ltwa/